stereoplegic/structor/docs/working-with-code.md

   <img width="70%" src="https://raw.githubusercontent.com/ipselon/structor/dev-05/docs/img/source-code-generator-options.png" />
 </p>

-* Select type of component - that will tell if we want to inherit Pure component or not.
+* `Select type of component` - that will tell if we want to inherit Pure component or not.
-* Add default constructor to the source code - include in the code a constructor
+* `Add default constructor to the source code` - include in the code a constructor
-* Inject children into the source code of the component - you may not include children into the source code, in this case we will get an empty component with the same model.
-This is useful if you want to create kind of layout grid component for Stuctor.
+* `Inject children into the source code of the component` - you may not include children into the source code, in this case we will get an empty component with the same model.
+This is useful if you want to create kind of a layout grid component for Stuctor.
-* Add an example of the property declaration in the source code - adds example of property declaration in the React component.
+* `Add an example of the property declaration in the source code` - adds example of property declaration in the React component.

-The next step will show us all source code files which was generated or modified in order to respect dependencies for Webpack compiler.
-Here you might see that generator made exactly the same changes in `.structor/app/components.js` file as we saw in previous section.
-Also, there are additional JSON file for a new component model.
+The next step will show us all source code files which were generated or modified in order to respect dependencies for Webpack compiler.
+Here you might see that generator made exactly the same changes in `.structor/app/components.js` file as we have seen in previous section.
+Also, there is additional JSON file for a new component model.

 <p align="left">
   <img width="70%" src="https://raw.githubusercontent.com/ipselon/structor/dev-05/docs/img/source-code-component-preview.png" />